Mark Nigrini: Journal editing and other work

+Nigrini has served as an expert witness and has done consulting engagements for large international organisations and government departments at the state level.

+Recognition

+Media coverage

 Nigrini's forensic work has been referenced in the media including The Financial Times, The New York Times, The Wall Street Journal, The Globe and Mail, and New Scientist.
 His work has also been featured in foreign language publications such as Der Spiegel.
 His radio interviews have included the BBC in London, and NPR in the United States.
 His television interviews have included appearances on NBC's Extra and Investigation Discovery for their series on Evil Twins.
 A recent interview filmed in Ottawa, Ontario in December, 2019 for the Audit Informer addressed some advanced aspects of Benford's Law.

+Awards

 Nigrini is the recipient of the West Virginia Society of Certified Public Accountants' Outstanding Educator Award for 2020.

+Notable lectures and keynotes

 In October 2013, Nigrini delivered the Sufrin Lectureship in Accounting at the University at Buffalo.
 In April 2014 Nigrini presented a pre-conference workshop in Palm Springs, California at the annual conference of the National Association of Purchasing Card Professionals on using Forensic Analytics to detect purchasing card fraud, errors, waste and abuse.
 He also presented a keynote talk on Benford's Law at the same conference.
 In June 2014 he presented a pre-conference workshop in San Antonio, Texas at the annual global conference of the Association of Certified Fraud Examiners on Benford's Law and Analytical Fraud Detection Techniques.
 In October, 2018 he presented two break-out sessions and one general session at the 27th Annual Conference of the International Association of Airline Internal Auditors held in Panama City, Panama.
 Nigrini, along with Arno Berger, Theodore Hill, and Steven Miller, were keynote speakers at the Benford's Law Conference organized by the European Union (Stresa, Italy, 10–12 July 2019).